-What is a trendline?
+What is Trendline?

 Describe it as the chart below:

-Basically, trendline can be divided into:
+Basically, the trendline can be divided into:

 How to draw Trendline

-- Uptrend (tendency to make a higher bottom)
+- Uptrend (trend to make higher lows)

 - The trendline is below the price.

-- The trendline is on the price.
+- The trendline is above the price.

-- Putting it together creates a downtrend.
+- Joining it together forms a downtrend.

 Experience in identifying trendlines